-If the allegation is against a Trustee, it should be reported to the Chair of Trustees.
-If the allegation is against the Chair of Trustees, it should be reported directly to the LADO.
+- Such concerns should be reported immediately to the Headmaster.
+The Headmaster will inform the LADO and take appropriate advice on further action. - If the allegation is against the Headmaster or a Trustee, it should be reported to the Chair of Trustees, who will inform and take advice from the LADO. - If the allegation is against the Chair of Trustees, it should be reported directly to the LADO.